CipolliniDavide/Laplacian_Trees/README.md

-# Tree networks of real-world data: analysis of efficiency and spatiotemporal scales,
+# Tree networks of real-world data: analysis of efficiency and spatiotemporal scales

 ![screenshot](fig5_trees.jpg)